Frequently Asked Questions

 • What is lupus nephritis?

+Lupus nephritis is a serious complication of systemic lupus erythematosus (SLE).
 When lupus causes the immune system to attack and inflame your kidneys, it’s called "lupus nephritis."
 This inflammation can make your kidneys unable to properly remove waste from your blood or control the amount of fluids in your body.
+Lupus nephritis most often develops within 5 years after a lupus diagnosis.
+Talk to your doctor about the impact of lupus nephritis on your kidneys and strategies to monitor disease progression.

 Was this helpful?